creativegeniusod/api-afrometa/README.md

 # api-afrometa
-admin dashboard and database interation apis for afrometa
+admin dashboard and database interaction apis for afrometa